Rejuvenation Therapy and Panchakarma

 Panchakarma is performed in three stages that methodically lead the body through a variety of therapies.

-In the actual treatment, Pradhanakarma, specialized treatment is administered to expel impurities, and revitalize the system.
+In the actual treatment, Pradhanakarma, a specialized treatment is administered to expel impurities, and revitalize the system.

 The final stage is Paschatkarma, where a rehabilitation plan with diet, rest and lifestyle modifications is prescribed to prevent recurrence of the disease.
 This post-treatment care sets Ayurveda apart from other fields of medicine.